 - 1. Evidence of rubella immunity (rubella vaccination or positive rubella titer)

 - 2. Evidence of DPT (or TD) immunization

 - 3. Chest x-ray or TB (Mantoux) skin test within the past 6 months

 - 4. Hepatitis B immunization

 - 5. Flu shot each fall

+- 6. TB test each fall

+- 7. COVID-19, MUST be fully vaccinated and boosted against COVID-19

-All incoming Coordinated Program (CP) students are sent more detailed instruction on health record requirements.
-These are completed as part of the application process for the junior year.
+These are completed as part of the application process for the third year.
 Results must be submitted to the nurse at Viterbo Health Services.
 Failure to meet all health record requirements will prohibit the student from clinical sites.
+Evidence of completing the health requirement listed above should be uploaded to Sonia.
+(See Sonia tutorial posted on Moodle)

 Throughout the professional phase, all students must be current in these immunization requirements.
 Note: the Mantoux and flu shot must be done annually.
+All new vaccines must be uploaded to Sonia.